Senda Literal de Málaga - Malaga Coastal Path

 - Fuengirola to La Cala de Mijas - no path.

 - La Cala de Mijas to municipal boundary 500m from Cabopino - 6km of boardwalk opened in 2015.

 - Cabopino to Marbella fishing port by Playa el Cable - most sections of path complete including Rio Real and Banana Beach to Marbella fishing port.

-- Marbella fishing port to Marbella town centre, El Ancon, Rio Verde, Puerto Banus, Ventura del Mar - extensive section complete; a short urban diversion connects to the San Pedro promenade.
+- Marbella fishing port to Marbella town centre, El Ancon, Rio Verde, Puerto Banus, Ventura del Mar - extensive section complete; a short diversion connects to the San Pedro promenade.

 - San Pedro Promenade - path complete.

 - Estepona Hotel Atalaya Park to Guadalmansa - only one small section of path complete.

 - Estepona - path complete from east of River Guadalmansa to Estepona Marina.

 - Estepona Marina to Buenas Noches - walkable to Playa El Cristo then about half complete up to Buenas Noches.